-The unaudited pro forma condensed combined financial statements of Spectrum Brands giving effect to its acquisition are attached hereto as Exhibit 99.2, which is incorporated in its entirety herein by reference.
+The unaudited pro forma combined financial statements giving effect to the acquisition is attached hereto as Exhibit 99.2 and is incorporated in its entirety herein by reference.

 - (c) Not applicable. - (d) Exhibits.

 The following exhibits are being filed with this Current Report on Form 8-K.